csharpd/csharpd.github.io/_posts/2015-01-07-How-i-learnt-to-code.markdown

 ---
 layout: post
 title:  "How I learnt to code*"
-date:   2014-12-30 14:34:25
+date:   2015-01-07 14:34:25
 categories: education
-image: /education/assets/article_images/2014-12-30-ruby-resources/rubies.jpg
+image: /assets/article_images/2015-01-07-How-i-learnt-to-code/rubies.jpg
-comments: true
 ---
 Six months ago I decided to teach myself Ruby.

 Now I work as a developer :)

-These are the resources that I found helpful when I was starting out:
+I often get asked about which resources I found helpful when I was starting out so here is a post on that.

 If your aim is to quickly find out what 'coding' is, spend an hour with [Dash](https://dash.generalassemb.ly/).
 This is a super easy (& fun) way to test the waters.
 Then try and make your own site.
 This was my [first attempt](http://www.geekchic.me/).